Equivalent models of derived stacks: Background

 \subsubsection{Examples}

 There is a vast array of different examples and applications of our result.
-We list only the three most fundamental ones, other examples can be found in \cite[\S 2.2.3]{carchedi2012theories}.
-The key reason why Fermat theories are so useful is that they allow a uniform construction of complex geometric objects (e.g., higher sheaves) from "affine models", for more detail see \cite[Introduction]{carchedi2012theories}. \begin{example} The simplest example of a Fermat theory that we already encountered is that of \(\Com_R\) (see Definition \ref{def:RCom}).
-This is the theory of commutative \(R\)-algebras for a commutative ring \(R.\) In particular, the theory \(\Com_\Z\) plays the role of the initial Fermat theory.
-Geometry over \(\Com_\Z\) reproduces the standard scheme-theoretic algebraic geometry. \end{example} \begin{example} Another very important example is provided by the Fermat theory \(\Cc^\infty\) defined via
+We list only the three most fundamental ones, other examples can be found in Carchedi--Roytenberg \cite[\S 2.2.3]{carchedi2012theories}.
+The key reason why Fermat theories are so useful is that they allow a uniform construction of complicated geometric objects (e.g., higher sheaves) from "affine models", for more detail see Carchedi--Roytenberg \cite[Introduction]{carchedi2012theories}. \begin{example} The simplest example of a Fermat theory that we already encountered is that of \(\Com_R\) (see Definition \ref{def:RCom}).
+This is the theory of commutative \(R\)-algebras for a commutative ring \(R.\) In particular, the theory \(\Com_\Z\) plays the r\^{o}le of the initial Fermat theory.
+Geometry over \(\Com_\Z\) reproduces the standard scheme-theoretic algebraic geometry. \end{example} \begin{example} Another very important example is provided by the Fermat theory \(\Cc^\infty\) defined via the following formula.

-The geometry over this theory reproduces smooth (differential) geometry. \end{example} \begin{example} The final theory we discuss is the theory of holomorphic functions \(\O:\)
+The geometry over this theory reproduces smooth (differential) geometry. \end{example} \begin{example} The final theory we discuss is the theory of holomorphic functions \(\O\) defined via the following formula.

 The geometry over this theory reproduces complex geometry. \end{example} Now we give two ways to define a coverage on a small category of algebras over a Fermat theory. \begin{construction} Define the set \(\Specm A\) for a \(\Tc\)-algebra \(A\) as